Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Note: you will see the acronym "A PIE" to remember the above, but I dislike it because abstraction (programming to interfaces), polymorphism (the magic which allows abstraction to work), and encapsulation are essential to OO programming, but inheritance is usually a way to reduce duplicate code when classes don't encapsulate well.
+    * In general, classes should know about other interfaces, not other classes.
+    * SOLID
+        * Single responsibility principle -- each class should have one job.
+        * Open/closed principle -- parent classes should not know about the existence of subclasses, and certainly should not need modification for new children to be added.
+        * Liskov substitution principle -- if you can do something with an instance of the parent class, then you also should be able to do the same thing with an instance of the child class.
+        * Interface segregation principle -- more smaller interfaces better than fewer larger interfaces.
+        * Dependency inversion principle -- Spring is Magic.
 * **Imperative** -- A programming style in which the system is told what to do step-by-step.
 * **Declarative** -- A programming style in which the system is told the desired state and isn't micromanaged in the executed.